xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 description:
 ---

-Katalon TestOps has integrated with Git to allow you to store your Projects in Git and execute them in Katalon TestOps.
-By doing so, you do not have to upload your Projects manually to Test Projects.
+You can create a Git Repository in Katalon TestOps.
+By doing so, you can store your Projects in Git and execute them in Katalon TestOps.
+You do not have to upload your Projects manually to Test Projects.

 ## Create Git Script Repository

 Follow these steps:

-1. Sign in [Katalon TestOps](https://testops.katalon.io/login?redirect=%252F%253F) and go to the Project you want to create a Git Repository.
+1. Sign in [Katalon TestOps](https://testops.katalon.io/login?redirect=%252F%253F) and go to the Project you want to create a Git Repository for.

    Go to **Configurations** > **Script Repositories**.